Jun 26, 2024

 2. Faster vendor onboarding through cloud marketplaces

-Not only do cloud marketplaces govern the simplicity of commercial transactions between the buyer and the seller, they also ensure faster vendor onboarding with standardized contracts while allowing customers to reduce back-and-forth on finance by allowing them to use their committed budget with the cloud provider.
+Cloud marketplaces accelerate the process with standardized contracts.
+They also help customers reduce back-and-forth on finance by allowing them to use their committed budget with the cloud provider.

 A simple quote-to-cash process in AWS Marketplace helps buyers save 66% of the time in processing invoices, according to a Forrester report.